OfficeDev/script-lab-2017/TRANSLATING.md

 ### Store metadata part

 Under `store_metadata`, create your locale folder.
-Translate the descriptions from the `store_metadata/en-us` folder.
+Translate the description from the `store_metadata/en-us` folder (the title and short description translations are also used for the submission, but they're already found in the manifest).
 Create at least one screenshot (512 px horizontal and 384 px vertical) that shows Script Lab being used inside Office in the new locale.

 <a id="improve"></a>
 ## Improve an existing translation